apache/incubator-brooklyn/docs/use/guide/management/index.md

 ### Security

 In this milestone release only two Spring Security users are created: user and admin.
+Only the admin user has access to the Management Console.

 Admin access: 	username: *admin*, password: *password*.

 User access: 	username: *user*, password: *password*.

-Only the **admin** user has access to the Management Console.

 In future releases it will be possible to add and configure users.